-Like any self-respecting horror film of the ’80s, just when you think the screaming has stopped, it has one more scare up its sleeve… and it’s interesting one.
-Following the Maniac (which also starred Caroline Munroe), Don’t Go In The House-style ending of Marty tormented by zombie-like versions of his victims, he wakes in a hospital, his face bandaged.
+Like any self-respecting horror film of the ’80s, just when you think the screaming has stopped, it has one more scare up its sleeve… and it’s an interesting one.
+Following Maniac’s (William Lustig, 1980) Don’t Go In The House-style ending of Marty tormented by zombie-like versions of his victims, he wakes in a hospital, his face bandaged.
 Hearing a commotion, a doctor rushes into the room to find a nurse pinning Marty down.
 The Nurse turns; it’s Marty in her dress, a maniacal look in his eye and his hand clutching a hypodermic needle.
-It’s a sequence eerily similar to a scene in Christopher Nolan’s wonderful The Dark Knight, moments before Heath Ledger’s the joker destroys the hospital dressed as a nurse.
+It’s a sequence eerily similar to a scene in Christopher Nolan’s wonderful The Dark Knight (2008), moments before Heath Ledger’s the joker destroys the hospital dressed as a nurse.

 Originally titled April Fool’s Day and even playing first in Cannes under that title, the producers were forced to amend their chosen appellation to Slaughter High when Paramount announced their own slasher film that was also going with the April Fool’s theme.
 It’s a shame because although I personally like Slaughter High as a title, it’s very clear from the start of the film that the narrative heavily utilises the 1st of April.
 The deadly pranks, the theme song composed by Friday the 13th maestro Harry Manfredini and of course the killer’s jester mask, (the mask of the fool), which as slasher movie masks go is certainly one of the better ones.
 One can’t help but wonder if they had have been able to release under the original title, could the film have had a greater impact?